 We are to follow Him.
 In Ex 10:1 HaShem tells Moshe, "Come to Egypt" because He is already there (Ex 3:8).
 In the same manner, in Deuteronomy 26:1, He says, 'When you come to the Land...", because He is already there waiting for them.
 This wording in Deuteronomy 26:1 projects the idea that the Children of the Children of Israel can take HaShem's promises all the way "to the bank" or to the Promised Land.
 They can enter in; He is already there eagerly waiting for them.

 As Jews, we are commanded to come in the Land, but this command lies under the same conditions as that given to the Children of Israel who came from the desert.
 It is disobedience to the Torah that evicted the Children of Israel from the land 2,000 years ago.
-Part of Yeshua's messianic role was to be the last prophet before the Great Roman Exile, exile which could have been averted had they listened to His message.
-As Yeshua came to Jerusalem for this fateful last Passover,
+Part of Yeshua's messianic role was to be the last prophet before the Great Roman Exile, exile which could have been averted had they listened to His message as He came to Jerusalem for this fateful last Passover saying as He wept,

 In his teaching to the Galatians, Paul speaks of 'The curse of the Torah'.
 Christian interpretation has understood this as the Torah being cursed but how could that be when,

-Now, Deuteronomy 27 gives us a list of disobediences which incur a "curse".
-I comment in between them.
-Let's go though some of them together.
-My comments are in capital letters.
+Deuteronomy 27 gives us a list of disobediences which incur a "curse".
+I will comment in between each of them.
+Let's go through some of them together.
+My comments will be in bold capital letters.

 'A curse on anyone who makes a carved or metal image, something Adonai detests, the handiwork of a craftsman, and sets it up in secret!'